jdoleary/Spellmasons/docs/TasksCurrent.md

 - word wrap on spells that are too long looks off
 - January 1/8-1/14
     - Offset floating text for perks when they proc
-    - Add health bar glow and replace screenshots on Steam
     - Improve difficulty scaling with over 4 players
     - BALANCE unit spawns especially on later levels
         - Maybe not exponential budget?